koge nord

 CPH Village Nørrebro

-So what is this?
-A residential complex right next to the railway, built from various modules.
+This one is quite cool.
+Its a residential complex right next to the railway, built from various modules.
 And its execution is imaginative to say the least.
 Students live here, well at least until they turn 30.

 Banevingen 20